Memories from the beginning of my blessed close to 43 years of my musical journey. I’m truly blessed!

 He had watched as my older brother and I would sit in our living room as youngsters in the late ‘50s early ‘60s glued to the moving black and white picture on television of Cortijo y su Combo performing in El Show Del Medio Día and La Taberna India.
 We would sing along to all of their songs, imitating their dance steps and routines, playing imaginary cowbells and percussion instruments.
 We would do the same thing to a different beat and language a few years’ later as young teenagers when we watched The Beatles and Rolling Stones on the Ed Sullivan Show.
 But Cortijo y su Combo and Ismael Rivera were our first true idols.
 Coupled with the exploits of Roberto Clemente and Orlando “Peruchín” Cepeda on the baseball fields throughout the major leagues, we were beginning to witness the emergence of black skinned Puerto Ricans representing Puerto Rico and Puerto Ricans on the world stage.

-The civil rights movement in the United States of Thurgood Marshall, Rosa Parks, Reverend Martin Luther King Jr., the Little Rock Nine and the Student Nonviolent Coordinating Committee was gaining traction and only a few short years from the landmark passage of the Civil Rights Act of 1964.
-The subsequent Black Power movement and James Brown’s “I’m Black and I’m Proud” were soon to become major elements of black empowerment, identity and pride in the United States.
+The civil rights movement in the United States of Thurgood Marshall, Rosa Parks, Reverend Martin Luther King Jr., the Little Rock Nine and John Lewis and the Student Nonviolent Coordinating Committee, were gaining traction throughout the country with the landmark passage of the Civil Rights Act of 1964.
+Subsequently Malcolm X, the Black Power movement of Stokely Carmichael, and the Black Panthers moved us to embrace Black empowerment and James Brown’s “I’m Black and I’m Proud” soon became the symbolic anthem for Black identity and pride in the United States.

 But in 1961, Cortijo, Rivera, Clemente and Cepeda gave Afro Boricuas throughout the Island reason to walk with a sense of pride in our stride.